 In order to assure the highest quality of services, Synevo Ukraine has launched an internal Nursing School.

 - Customer Service

 - Bio-Material Storage and Transportation

 Annually, 420 nurses graduate from the school.

 Medicover is a strategic partner of Queen Silvia Nursing Award - the prize granted by Swedish Queen Silvia to those dealing with the elderly care.

-In the framework of the partnership, in 2015, the first scholarship nursing student from Sweden – Hanna Davidsson, had a placement in Medicover’s Wilanów Hospital.
+In the framework of the partnership, the first scholarship nursing student from Sweden – Hanna Davidsson, had a placement in Medicover’s Wilanów Hospital.